UBC-MDS/Iris-Juno-Orphelia_sw-dev/README.md

 ### Installation

-CorrPy can be installed with pip from Github using:
+`miniTidyPy` can be installed with pip from Github using:
 - `pip install git+https://github.com/UBC-MDS/mini_tidy_python.git`

 ### Important files(in update)